jometzg/app-gateway-before-firewall/README.md

 Your result ACI overview should look like this:
-![alt text](images/aci-settings.png "ACI overview") Note its private IP address.
+![alt text](images/aci-settings.png "ACI overview") Note its private IP address (highlighted).

 ### Jump box to test private App Gateway endpoint